mariannerv/Cipher/README.md

 # Cipher
 This code is from a project I did for my programming class and it consists of several ways of encrypting and decrypting messages.
-It's a complete mess :)
+It's a complete mess, might organize it at some point :)